 Your support has helped establish us as a cultural anchor in the county.
 Thank you!

-We are proud to be the largest historic organization in the county and one of the largest in the region, serving residents of all eighteen Columbia County towns and the City of Hudson.
-Thank you for being part of our citizenry and helping us deliver our mission.
-For more than a century, thousands of people throughout our community and beyond have enjoyed our historic properties, exhibitions and education programs, and studied in our research library.
-Members and others enjoy our magazine, Columbia County History & Heritage.
+We are proud to be the largest historic organization in the County, serving residents of all eighteen Columbia County towns and the City of Hudson.
+For more than a century, thousands of people throughout our community and beyond have studied in our research library and enjoyed our historic properties, exhibitions and educational programs.
+Members and many others enjoy our magazine, Columbia County History & Heritage.

 We are all ancestors of the future!

 It is thanks to you that we have been able to continue our mission to collect, preserve, interpret and present the history, heritage and culture of Columbia County.
-More than seventy percent of our operating income is created by individual gifts from donors and members like you.
+More than eighty percent of our operating income is created by memberships and individual gifts from donors and members like you.
 While our mission is great, so is our challenge.
-Individual generosity is vitally important, especially so in this time of fewer and more competitive public and private grants.
-As a non-governmental non-profit, CCHS receives no operations funding from the state, nor any federal funds.
+Individual generosity is vitally important, especially so in this time of more competitive public and private grants.
+As a non-governmental non-profit, CCHS raises its operations budget each year.

-For these reasons, we hope that you will give as generously as you can to our 2020 Annual Appeal.
+For these reasons, we hope that you will give as generously as you can to our 2021 Annual Appeal.
 Any amount is deeply appreciated.
 CCHS is a 501(c)(3) non-profit charitable organization, and your 100% tax-deductible gift makes an essential contribution to our annual operating expense.
 If you work for a company with a Matching Gift Program, your donation can be multiplied.
-You may donate via credit card at the top of this page.
+To donate via credit card, visit https://bit.ly/CCHS_DONATE

 Your passion and support has helped establish us as a cultural anchor in the County, and your gift to the Columbia County Historical Society validates the work we are doing.
 Thank you for being part of our community.